 What information do we collect?

-- We collect information from visitors to this website in order improve our offering for members and visitors.
+- We collect information from visitors to this website to improve our offering for visitors.

 - We collect your details when you email or telephone us with an enquiry or complete our online contact form.

 - In addition to the above, we collect information automatically about your visit to our website.
 Please see our Cookies Section for more details.

 Use of personal information

 We process personal information collected via this website for the purposes of: